shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 ### Data download and preparation
 The data is 3D MRI scans of the prostate within the lower body.
-The source of the data is well described in ref[2] and had been acquired as part of a retrospective MRI-alone radiation therapy study from the Calvary Mater Newcastle Hospital [3].
+The source of the data is well described in ref [2] and had been acquired as part of a retrospective MRI-alone radiation therapy study from the Calvary Mater Newcastle Hospital [3].
 Patients had up to 8 MRI scans.
-The first,week0, was taken prior to treatment.
+The first, week0, was taken prior to treatment.
 The remaining were taken at week1 to week7 during a course of prostate cancer radiation therapy.